ACCEPTING CASES NATIONWIDE

 Product liability and personal injury lawsuits are the primary legal claims in the Depo-Provera brain tumor lawsuits.
 These claims include allegations that the manufacturer knew or should have known about the risk of developing brain tumors and that the company failed to update warning labels.

-Are there any studies linking Depo-Provera to brain tumors?
+Are there any studies about Depo-Provera to brain tumors?

-Multiple studies have linked active ingredients in Depo-Provera to brain tumors, including a 2024 article published in the British Medical Journal.
+Multiple studies have examined how active ingredients in Depo-Provera may impact a certain type of brain tumor, including a 2024 article published in the British Medical Journal.

 Has Pfizer issued any warnings or recalls related to Depo-Provera and brain tumors?